 Common Grounds for a DUI Appeal

 Appellate attorneys can raise a number of issues for a DUI appeal.
 Generally, the grounds for an appeal fall under the categories of procedural or substantive.
 Examples of procedural issues include errors in taking a guilty plea, while motions to exclude confessions and to suppress evidence are examples of substantive issues.
 A seasoned DUI appellate lawyer can offer an in-depth explanation specific to your circumstances.

 In a DUI appeal, the defendant (now called the "appellant") argues that, based on key legal mistakes which affected the jury's decision and/or the sentence imposed, the case should be dismissed or the appellant should be re-tried or re-sentenced.

 In considering an appeal, the court reviewing the case looks only at the "record" of the proceedings in the lower court, and does not consider any new evidence.
 The record is made up of the court reporter's transcripts of everything said in court, whether by the judge, the attorneys, or witnesses.
 Anything else admitted into evidence, such as documents or objects, also becomes part of the record.

-In reaching a decision on the appeal, the higher court ("appellate court") looks to this record and to the written "briefs" filed by both sides of the appeal.
-For example, an appellant challenging a conviction or sentence files an opening brief, arguing how and why the conviction or sentence was legally "erroneous," or wrong.
+In reaching a decision on the appeal, the higher court ("appellate court") looks to this record and to written "briefs" filed by both sides of the appeal.
+For example, an appellant challenging a conviction or sentence files an opening brief, arguing how and why the conviction or sentence was legally mistaken.
 In turn, the government files its own brief to illustrate why the conviction or sentence should be upheld.
 The appellant typically has an opportunity to file a second brief in response to the government's position, and the appellate court may hear oral arguments from each side before reaching a decision on the appeal.